-Ruth Kedar, the creator of the Google logo, said that they ended up choosing primary colors for the letters G, O, and E because it’s easily recognized by the public.
+Ruth Kedar, the creator of the Google logo, said that they ended up choosing primary colors for the letters G, O, and E. The reason being that it’s easily recognized by the public.
 They used a secondary color on the letter L just to show everyone that Google doesn’t follow the rules.

-The graphic designers used a personalized geometric sans-serif typeface that has a lot of engineering to set them apart from the rest.
+The graphic designers used a personalized geometric sans-serif typeface.
+Their logo has a lot of engineering to set them apart from the rest.

-Some may argue that Google’s logo is geometrically flawed, but it’s actually explained by graphic designer Will Patternson that the designers were thinking about the visual weight of the logo.
-They wanted all the colors to have the same perceived visual weight, that’s why they made the yellow arc slightly smaller than the rest.
+Some may argue that Google’s logo is geometrically flawed, but it’s actually explained by graphic designer Will Patterson.
+According to the designer, he and his colleagues were thinking about the visual weight of the logo.
+For instance, they wanted all the colors to have the same perceived visual weight.
+That’s why they made the yellow arc slightly smaller than the rest.

-After all these years, Google has never stopped improving their brand identity through their logo designs.
-Google’s main page has doodles or cartoon characters that are in line with a specific season like birthdays, holidays, acknowledgment of artists and other particular influencers to make their design more appealing to the public.
+After all these years, Google has never stopped improving its brand identity through its logo designs.
+Google’s main page has doodles or cartoon characters.
+All of which are in line with specific seasons like birthdays, holidays, and acknowledgment of artists.
+They also include other particular influencers to make their design more appealing to the public.

 The first logo Amazon came up with was released in 1995.
 It has a blue water-like background with the letter “A” that has what looks like a river inside.
 There is also a caption below that says “Earth’s biggest bookstore.”

-Since the first version was developed when the digital era was just starting, their logo had poor quality and it lacked personal connection to their audience.
+Since the first version was developed when the digital era was just starting, their logo had poor quality.
+It also lacked a personal connection to their audience.
 Their logo has then gone through a lot of changes throughout the years.

 In 2012, they dropped all the unnecessary elements of the logo and went for a simpler look.
-The new design speaks well for their brand since the arrow from “A” to “Z” means that they sell almost everything — from movies, music, groceries and clothes.
-The arrow also represents the smiles on their customers faces who are happy with their services.
+The new design speaks well for their brand.
+Mostly since the arrow from “A” to “Z” means that they sell almost everything—from movies, music, groceries, and clothes.
+The arrow also represents the smiles on their customers’ faces who are happy with their services.

 Target’s iconic red and white color represents their brand’s destination and achievements.
-In business, the circular pattern conveys positive emotions that means unity, community, and protection — all of which best represents their brand.
+In business, the circular pattern conveys positive emotions that mean unity, community, and protection.
+All of which best represent their brand.

-In 1962, TARGET’s PR team went over 200 possible names for the store until they finally agreed to call it “TARGET.”
-The first logo design they thought of is, yup you guessed it, a red and white bull’s eye!
-The logo’s minimalistic, vibrant, and symmetrical typeface helped their brand become one of the most detectable symbols in US retail today.
+In 1962, TARGET’s PR team went over 200 possible names for the store.
+In the end, they finally agreed to call it “TARGET.”
+The first logo design they thought of is, you guessed it, a red and white bull’s eye!
+The company’s logo ended up looking minimalistic, vibrant, and symmetrical.
+Plus, their typeface helped their brand become one of the most detectable symbols in US retail today.

 In 1981, Steve Jobs was asked by a journalist why he chose the name Apple.
 Jobs answered the question simply by saying that he wanted to create a logo that is simple, powerful, and sophisticated — that’s it.

-The designer of the logo, Rob Janoff, said in an interview with Forbes that he created the logo to get people to notice that owning an Apple computer isn’t just about buying a hard-edged metal that looks intimidating and unwelcoming.
-He also chose to place a bite mark on the apply so that it won’t be misinterpreted as something else.
+The designer of the logo, Rob Janoff, said in an interview with Forbes that he created the logo for one main reason.
+And that was to get people to notice that owning an Apple computer isn’t just about buying a hard-edged metal that looks intimidating and unwelcoming.
+He also chose to place a bite mark on the apple so that it won’t be misinterpreted as something else.

 One of the most prime logo design inspirations is Unilever’s logo.
-The designers took creativity to the next level by making their design a bit more personal and transparent.
-They included 24 icons that each represents something important to their company.
+The designers took creativity to the next level by making their designs a bit more personal and transparent.
+They included 24 icons that each represent something important to their company.
 Let’s take a quick look at their meaning:

-- Hand – a character that means care, need, and sensitivity.
-Their passion is to help people improve their health and hygiene habits through their health improvement programmes.
+- Hand – a character that means care, need, and sensitivity

-- Hair – depicts confidence through beauty or looking good.
+- Hair – confidence through beauty or looking good

 - Swirl – zealous about great taste and flavors.

-- Fish – represents fresh resources and the sea.
+- Fish – fresh resources and the sea.

-- Clothes – a symbol that promotes looking good and feeling confident.
+- Clothes – promotes looking good and feeling confident.

-- Particles – refers to their commitment to improve the lives of their consumers.
+- Particles – refers to their commitment to improving their consumers’ lives

-- Transformation – symbolizes positive change and transformation for the business.
+- Transformation – positive change and transformation for the business

-- Palm Tree – represents the company’s utmost respect for the natural world.
+- Palm Tree – the company’s utmost respect for the natural world

-- Virtuous Cycle – speaks for their continuous work to lessen the waste connected to the disposal of their products.
+- Virtuous Cycle – their continuous work to lessen the waste connected to the disposal of their products

-- Sun – represents their dedication to find innovative ways to reduce the greenhouse gas impact of their products across the life cycles.
+- Sun – their dedication to finding innovative ways to reduce the greenhouse gas impact of their products across the life cycles

-- Plant – speaks for their efforts to reduce environmental impact across all of their value chain.
+- Plant – their efforts to reduce environmental impact across all of their value chain

-- Spark – symbolizes the company’s role as a catalyst for change as they continue to enhance the lives of the people they work with around the world (farmers, distributors, suppliers).
+- Spark – the company’s role as a catalyst for change as they continue to enhance the lives of the people they work with around the world

-- Chilli Pepper – portrays fresh agricultural materials for production.
+- Chilli Pepper – fresh agricultural materials for production

-- Spoon – represents their commitment to constantly enhance the nutritional quality and taste of the products they produce.
+- Spoon – their commitment to constantly enhance the nutritional quality and taste of their produce

-- Bowl – portrays amazing and healthy ingredients they use.
+- Bowl – amazing and healthy ingredients they use

-- Flower – portrays care and sensitivity for their consumers and nature.
+- Flower – care and sensitivity for their consumers and nature

 Marlboro’s logo design represents the symbol of rugged individualism and masculinity that performed well for years.
 The font used is readable, professional, and blends well with the company’s theme.
 The colors in addition relay the qualities the company has — red (passion, excitement, playfulness), white (purity, cleanliness, innocence), black (seriousness, professionalism).